This post may contain affiliate links. Please read our disclosure policy.

 Store chocolate pound cake well-wrapped in plastic wrap at room temperature, refrigerated or frozen.
 Pound cakes will keep 5 days at room temperature, two weeks refrigerated, or 3 months frozen.
 For optimal freshness, serve within 2 days of baking or freeze for longer term storage.

-You can make the batter up to one day ahead or bake, cool and freeze the cake for serving at a later date.
-Regarding batch size, you are only limited by the capacity of your stand mixer.
-When multiplying recipes, it’s helpful to measure by weight.
+You can make the batter up to one day ahead.
+Or, you can bake, cool and freeze the cake for serving at a later date.

 If you tried this recipe and loved it please leave a 🌟 star rating and let me know how it goes in the comments below.
 I love hearing from you; your comments make my day!